Mixed Bull’s Eye Cookies

 FAQ (Questions and Answers)

-• Can I use lactose-free shortcrust pastry?
+• Can I use a lactose-free shortcrust pastry?

 • Can I decorate the cookies with melted chocolate?